Alaska Air slows growth plans, reroutes some planes to balance spending and competitive pressures

 The fleet and route adjustments follow the huge growth surge from the merger with Virgin America.

-Alaska Air Group’s fleet will grow 6.5 percent this year, following an average growth rate of between 7 and 8 percent per year over the past two decades.
+Alaska Air Group’s fleet will grow 6.5 percent this year after an average growth rate of between 7 and 8 percent per year over the past two decades.

-With the delivery deferments, John Kirby, Alaska’s vice president of capacity planning, said the airline will still grow at a steady 4 percent in 2019 and 2020.
+With the delivery deferments, John Kirby, Alaska’s vice president of capacity planning, said the airline will still grow at 4 percent in 2019 and 2020.
 That is still nearly double the growth rate of the U.S. economy and faster than the airline industry as a whole, he said.

 “We’re still a growth story,” Kirby said.
 “When you buy another airline and get 30 percent larger and fuel prices go up about 25 percent, it’s natural to slow down your growth.”